Click HERE to watch video.

 And it’s not just limited to primary education.
 Colleges and Universities in France, India, and other places around the world have banned the AI research tool.

 But not every school is reacting with backward-looking horror.
-Schools in and Vermont permit the technology but have altered their honor codes.
-Both the State University in Buffalo, NY, and Furman University in are creating required curricula for incoming freshmen to show them how to use the new tools in productive and responsible ways.
+Schools in Missouri and Vermont permit the technology but have altered their honor codes.
+Both the State University in Buffalo, NY, and Furman University in North Carolina are creating required curricula for incoming freshmen to show them how to use the new tools in productive and responsible ways.

 When science fiction author Arthur C. Clark wrote that “Any sufficiently advanced technology is indistinguishable from magic,” he could certainly have been talking about the power of ChatGPT.
 Not only is the new technology staggering in its implications, but so is interest around it.
 When I had the AI bot write my blog post a couple of weeks ago and then used AI to produce the video without shooting a custom vlog, the post received more interest and comments than anything I’ve written in 15 years.